Author: Alexis Raya

 Take your co-op seriously.

-Treat it as an extended job interview—many students receive post-grad offers!
+Treat it as a job interview—many students receive offers based on co-op performance.

 Refine your demo reel.